LiliaFramework/Lilia/docs/docs/meta/item.md

 Item meta functions cover stack counts, categories, weight calculations, and network variables.
 They enable consistent item interaction across trading, crafting, and interface components.

+--[[--
+Interactable entities that can be held in inventories.

+Items are objects that are contained inside of an `Inventory`, or as standalone entities if they are dropped in the world.
+They usually have functionality that provides more gameplay aspects to the schema.
+For example, the zipties in the HL2 RP schema allow a player to tie up and search a player.

+For an item to have an actual presence, they need to be instanced (usually with `ix.item.Instance`).
+Items describe the properties, while instances are a clone of these properties that can have their own unique data (e.g an ID card will have the same name but different numerical IDs).
+You can think of items as the class, while instances are objects of the `Item` class.
+]]
 ---

 ### `getQuantity()`